hamadalifaizer/Secure_chat_app/README.md

     ```

 ## Usage
+## For clean version
+1. **Start the Server:**
+   - Ensure the setup.json is configured correctly by putting your correct ip on the "server_ip" variable.
+   - run the watchdog.py to start the server.

+2. **Start the Client:**
+    - Ensure 'client_setup.json' has your ip.
+    - Run `client.py`.
+    - you will be greeted with a login page.
+    - Enter your username and password to authenticate. the login details are contained in the setup.json file in which the password is encrypted with sha256.

+## For Backdoor version
 1. **Start the Server:**
     - Ensure the server is configured correctly and run `server.py`.
     - The server will start listening on the specified IP and port.